Tajima to Launch New AI Embroidery Machines as TMEZ-KC Series | Solution to Labor Shortage at Production Sites

-Tajima to Launch New AI Embroidery Machines as TMEZ-KC Series: Solution to Labor Shortage at Production Sites (Di martedì 12 gennaio 2021) NAGOYA, Japan, Jan.
-12, 2021 /PRNewswire/
+Tajima to Launch New AI Embroidery Machines as TMEZ-KC Series: Solution to Labor Shortage at Production Sites (Di mercoledì 13 gennaio 2021) NAGOYA, Japan, Jan.
+13, 2021 /PRNewswire/

 Tajima Industries Co., Ltd. (based in Nagoya, Japan), a leading Embroidery machine manufacturer striving for automation of Embroidery, Production network management, and promotion of smart Embroidery businesses, is proud to announce the Launch of new Embroidery Machines on January 22, 2021, as the brand-new "TMEZ-KC Series" models, equipped with the "i-TM" function for automating the Embroidery finish.
 Logo: https://kyodonewsprwire.jp/prwfile/release/M106387/202012028045/ prw PI1fl yXB827FR.jpg While society has been going through great technological progressions like digitization in recent years, the apparel-manufacturing industry has come to face emerging ...
 Leggi su liberoquotidiano